 Previously, he was assistant professor of international and public affairs at Columbia University, and co-chair of the One Million Community Health Workers Campaign.
 Throughout his career, he has focused on how advances in community health systems globally can improve health in America.
 In 2012, he received a 40th Anniversary Young Leader Award from RWJF in recognition of his community health work in Harlem.

 Singh serves on the boards of Auburn Seminary and Kaur Life.

-He received his MD from Weill Cornell Medical College; his PhD in neural and genetic systems from Rockefeller University; and his BS in biology and his BA in history, both from Rockefeller University.
+He received his MD from Weill Cornell Medical College; his PhD in neural and genetic systems from Rockefeller University; and his BS in biology and his BA in history, both from the University of Rochester.